lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 In order to flash Marlin firmware, follow the steps below in the same order they are reported:

 1. Switch on the printer from the main power button (on the back of the printer)
-2. From the TFT, press on button "Menu->Settings->Connection->Disconnect".
-A black background with a text asking to touch the screen to connect again the TFT is prompted.
-DO NOT press on the display, so the TFT will continue to be disconnected from the serial bus
+2. From the TFT, press on button **Menu->Settings->Connection->Disconnect**.
+A black background with a text asking to touch the screen to connect again the TFT is prompted. **DO NOT** press on the display, so the TFT will continue to be disconnected from the serial bus
-3. From the PC, open the application you usually use for flashing Marlin firmware
+3. From the PC, open the application you usually use for flashing Marlin firmware (e.g. PrusaSlicer)
 4. Plug a USB cable from the PC to the mainboard's USB port and connect the application to the printer
 5. Follow the instructions provided by your application to flash Marlin firmware
 6. Once Marlin firmware is flashed, disconnect the application from the printer and restart the printer (switching off and on or pressing on the TFT's reset button if you have a Sidewinder X1 v4)